A North London Derby to Remember!

 5. The Fans

-Last, but not the least, are the fans themselves who were nothing short of brilliant yesterday.
+Last, but not the least, are the fans themselves who were nothing short of brilliant during this match.
 The way the fans encouraged the team after going 2-1 down definitely played a huge part in them coming back strong in the second half.
-Watching them support the team in full flow really made me wish that I was back in the UK and at the Emirates Stadium yesterday!
+Watching them support the team in full flow really made me wish that I was back in the UK and at the Emirates Stadium to see it!